About

 Dr Natalija Atas

-Natalija is a Senior Lecturer of Public Health and Social Care at the School of Social Science at Liverpool Hope University.
+Natalija is an academic based in Liverpool.
 Her research interests incorporate the key areas of social policy inquiry related to poverty, inequality, and social determinants of health.
 She is currently conducting research into the effects of the cost of living crisis.
 Natalija strongly believes that our society cannot truly progress without addressing issues of poverty and inequality and that such progress can only be achieved through adopting positive forces of collaboration, empathy, and education.

 Dr Vicki Dabrowski